5 minute read

 Importing CBD into Italy from other Countries

 Importing CBD products into Italy from non-EU countries is possible but comes with stricter regulatory and procedural requirements.
 First and foremost, ingestible CBD products (like oils or edibles) must obtain Novel Food authorization from the European Commission.
-This involves preparing a detailed dossier that proves the product’s safety, cannabinoid content, manufacturing process, and compliance with EU standards—along with declarations such as no animal testing.
+(Note: under current Italian rules, flower-derived oral CBD is not importable regardless of THC level, so Novel Food authorization does not make those products eligible for import.)

 Before the product reaches Italy, importers must identify the appropriate Harmonized System (HS) code, which determines the applicable customs duties.
 Additionally, all non-EU imports are subject to Italian VAT (usually 22%).
-Each batch may also need to undergo local laboratory testing in Italy to verify THC content (must remain under 0.2% for imports) and overall product safety.
+Each batch may also need to undergo local laboratory testing in Italy to verify cannabinoid content and overall product safety, but restricted categories will not clear customs even if THC is ≤0.2%.

 It's also recommended to obtain a Certificate of Origin from the exporting country’s competent authority.
 This document can sometimes help reduce duties if the exporting country has a trade agreement with the EU.

-So, to answer the common question—“Can I bring CBD to Italy from outside the EU?”—the answer is yes, but be prepared for a more complex and tightly regulated process than for EU-based imports.
+So, to answer the common question: “Can I bring CBD to Italy from outside the EU?”. >Yes, for compliant, non-restricted categories; no for flower-derived oral CBD under the current rules.
+Be prepared for a more complex and tightly regulated process than for EU-based imports.

 cbd oil italia